fmuny/fairpolicytree/README.md

-# Interpretable Policy Learning with Sensitive Attributes
+# Fairness-Aware and Interpretable Policy Learning

 Welcome to the repository for the **fairpolicytree** package, developed as part of the research paper _Fairness-Aware and Interpretable Policy Learning_.